vishnusankar/MachineLearning_Classifier/README.md

 I tried these binary classification algorithms to find out which one is best.
 #### I need some suggestion from experts, is there way to improve any of these algorithms performance for this dataset.

-## Algorithms & Confusion Matrix's Correct Prediction
+## Algorithms & Percentage of Correct Prediction on TestData

 | Alogrithms | Small Dataset (4119) Prediction (%)  | Large Dataset (41188) Prediction (%)  |
 | :---:         |     :---:           |          :---: |